dojo/framework/docs/en/testing/supplemental.md

 #### Mock `focus` middleware

-Using `createFocusMock` from `@dojo/framework/testing/middleware/focus` offers tests manual control over when the `focus` middleware reports that a node with a specified key is focused.
+Using `createFocusMock` from `@dojo/framework/testing/middleware/focus` provides tests with manual control over when the `focus` middleware reports that a node with a specified key gets focused.

 Consider the following widget: